 Select and Orient New CIS instructors

-Participate with a CIS liaison in the review of instructor applications and in the interviewing of applicants.
-Faculty coordinator makes final decision about the acceptance or denial of each instructor application.
+Participate with CIS liaison (described below) in the review of instructor applications and in the interviewing of applicants.
+The faculty coordinator is responsible for the final decision about the acceptance or denial of each instructor application.

 Develop and lead a cohort of CIS instructors in required discipline specific, ongoing professional education.

-Offer a minimum of three required professional development workshops or activities, once each term (fall, spring, summer), and the annual meeting time totals vary from 8-24 hours depending on the content.
-They may be conducted in-person and online, and may meet more frequently given the mode of delivery.
-Visit the Professional Development page for additional explanation.
+Offer a minimum of three required professional development workshops or activities, once each term (fall, spring, summer).
+They may be conducted in-person, online, or hybrid.
+Visit the Professional Development page for additional details about planning, support, and minimum requirements.

 Provide ongoing support to CIS instructors

 Maintain contact with CIS instructors as needed throughout the year.
-Some examples include: periodic newsletters, virtual office hours, email or making a second site visit to support their teaching of the UMN course.
+Some examples include: sending periodic newsletters or emails using the cohort Google Group, or making additional site visits to support their teaching of the UMN course.

-If appropriate and desirable, work with CIS instructors and your CIS course liaison to create a Canvas or Google site for sharing teaching resources among the instructor cohort.
+If appropriate and desirable, create a Canvas or Google site for sharing teaching resources among the instructor cohort.

-Mentor and connect one-one with instructors by visiting and observing them in their classrooms through CIS Site Visits at least once every three years.
-Instructors new to your cohort must be visited during the instructor's first year in CIS.
-Complete the school visit form and submit site visit reports through MyCIS.
+Mentor and connect with instructors individually by visiting and observing them in their classrooms through CIS Site Visits.
+Instructors new to your cohort must be visited during the instructor's first year teaching the course through CIS.
+After a successful site visit in the first year, conduct a site visit at least once every three years.
+Document your visit by using the faculty site visit form/observation report or your own template and submit through MyCIS.

 Consult with CIS staff and instructors on an occasion of student academic misconduct or scholastic dishonesty.